-Modern rockclimbing has existed in Australia since the the 1950s and is now a very popular sport across the country.
+Modern rockclimbing has existed in Australia since the 1950s and is now a popular sport across the country.
 There are festivals, competitions, movies and many clubs devoted to this sport.

 Rock climbing is accepted worldwide as a legitimate recreational pursuit and participation has multiple benefits:

 - Encourages strong ethical and environmental values, where climbers can appreciate and protect the beauty of our natural environment